drycc/workflow/src/applications/managing-app-processes.md

 ```

 !!! note
-    The default process type for Dockerfile and Docker Image applications is 'cmd' rather than 'web'.
+    The default process type for Dockerfile and Container Image applications is 'cmd' rather than 'web'.

 Scaling a process down, by reducing the process count, sends a `TERM` signal to the processes, followed by a `SIGKILL`
 if they have not exited within 30 seconds.
 Depending on your application, scaling down may interrupt long-running HTTP